UOC • University App to Create Community

-This project is focused on the remote university problems and the need of the people working and studying there to create a community.
-It was part of my information architecture subject for the master's degree in UX Design at the Open University of Catalonia.
+This project focuses on addressing the challenges faced by remote universities and the need for individuals working and studying there to establish a sense of community.
+It was undertaken as part of my information architecture subject for the master's degree in UX Design at the Open University of Catalonia.

 • Duration: 4 months

-• Role: My role in this project was as an Information Architect.
-An information architect has the capacity of organizing all the information in a product or website in a usable way.
+• Role: In this project, I served as an Information Architect.
+An information architect is responsible for organizing all the information in a product or website in a user-friendly manner.

-• The Problem: The UOC was founded in 1995 as the first 100% online university in the world.
-One of its biggest challenges is to have the capacity to adapt to all the profiles of students who decide to embark on the adventure of distance education.
-Another challenge is to adequately respond to the educational needs of people who are educated throughout life, in very different circumstances and contexts.
-The UOC wants to form a community by fostering the sharing of experiences and points of view to favour exchange and growth.
+• The Problem: The Open University of Catalonya (Universitat Oberta de Catalunia - UOC), founded in 1995, was the world's first 100% online university.
+One of its biggest challenges is to adapt to the diverse profiles of students who choose distance education.
+Another challenge is to effectively meet the educational needs of individuals pursuing lifelong learning in various circumstances and contexts.
+The UOC aims to create a community by encouraging the sharing of experiences and perspectives to facilitate exchange and growth.

-• The assignment: Create an app for the Open University of Catalonia that helps and connects professors and students who decide to undertake the adventure of distance education, creating community.
+• The Assignment: Develop an app for the Open University of Catalonia that facilitates and connects professors and students engaging in distance education, fostering a sense of community.

 • Pain Point:

-• the professors would love to help students with resources, but to do that, they need to know the languages their students understand
+• Professors are eager to assist students with resources, but they need to know the languages their students understand in order to do so.

-• users (professors and students) want to know the events UOC or other organizations are preparing and be able to register through the app
+• Users (professors and students) want to stay informed about UOC events and those organized by other institutions, and be able to register for them through the app.

-• being an international university, users need to know the language others speak to talk about the university, resources, or events
+• As an international university, users need to know the languages spoken by others when discussing the university, resources, or events.

-• users need to have a private space where they can have personal virtual meetings
+• Users require a private space where they can hold personal virtual meetings.

 • Software